Zeedah/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that reverses the content of an array of integers.
-Prototype: void reverse_array(int *a, int n); Where n is the number of elements of the array
+Write a function that changes all lowercase letters of a string to uppercase.
+Prototype: char *string_toupper(char *);